 Grant Award: The basis for the selection of the winning Applicant (s) will be made based on the sole opinion of the Board that the proposal(s) submitted will promote the general good of the State and are in accordance with Vermont law.

-Appeal Process: If an application is rejected, the applicant can appeal the decision.
-The applicant must submit an appeal letter to the VCBB within 30 days of the rejection.
-The letter must explain why the applicant disagrees with the decision and provide documentation detailing as to why the applicant thinks it should have been approved.
+Appeal Process: If an application is rejected, the Applicant can appeal the decision.
+The Applicant must submit an appeal letter to the VCBB within 30 days of the rejection.
+The letter must explain why the Applicant disagrees with the decision and provide documentation detailing as to why the Applicant thinks it should have been approved.
 Grounds for appeal shall include evidence of at least one of the following:

 The proposal was reviewed on the basis of criteria other than those appearing in the RFP.

-The staff or the Board decisions was influenced by members who failed to disclose conflicts of interest
+The staff or the Board decision was influenced by members who failed to disclose conflicts of interest

 The rejection decision was made based on erroneous information or calculations.